illusion12321/orchestrate-php/README.md

 $result = $item->extractValue('{name: name, thumb: thumbs[0]}');
 ```

-**NOTE** When a JMESPath result is an array, it will be automatically wrapped into an ObjectArray object.
+**NOTE** When a JMESPath result is an array, it will be automatically wrapped into an ObjectArray.